-For example, if you are evaluating 10 stocks and want to determine which one you should invest in, then you can use either of fundamental vs technical analysis of stocks.
+For example, if you are evaluating 10 stocks and want to determine which one you should purchase, then you can use either of fundamental vs technical analysis of stocks.

 Fundamental analysis checks how healthy the company is compared to its competitors and economy.
 It studies everything related to the company like its financial statements (Balance sheet, profit loss statement etc), management, competitors, products, economy, industry etc.

 Related Post: How to do Fundamental Analysis on Stocks?

 On the other hand, technical analysis does not care about the financials or the industry.
-It evaluates the company based on the past trends, prices & volumes.
-Technical analysis used stock charts to identify future trends and patterns.
+It evaluates the company based on past trends, prices & volumes.
+Technical analysts use stock charts to identify future trends and patterns.

 What is the Intrinsic Value of a company?